Questions about chemotherapy

 Fatigue (fuh-teeg) – feeling very tired – is a common side effect of chemo.
 This can make it hard to put in a full day’s work or do other things you want to do.
 You might try changing your work hours either by working part time or working different hours so that you can get the rest you need.

 Federal and state laws may say your employer has to allow you to change your work hours during treatment.
-If you’d like to know more about your rights at work, call your American Cancer Society toll free at 1-800-227-2345, or visit www.cancer.org, click on the “Contact Us” button, and email us.
+If you’d like to know more about your rights at work, call your American Cancer Society toll free at 1-800-227-2345, or click on the "Live Chat" link at the top of this page.